 The first extant evidence in writing for the word rebek is in an early 12th century table of Arabic and Latin terms (Paris, Bibliotheque Nationale, Ms. lat.
 14754), and this is where it begins to get complicated.
 There is no illustration with that Arabic/Latin table so, with the notorious fluidity of medieval instrument naming, we cannot be entirely sure what was meant by rebek, and cannot necessarily assume it was the rebec we are seeking, nor is there any suggestion of a connection to the rebab.
 Writing nearly 2 centuries later, Jerome of Moravia was either unaware of this rebek, or did not consider it worth mentioning, or classed it among the fiddles with fewer than 5 strings he did not think worthy of consideration.
 In 1310, 30 years after Jerome, Italian physician, philosopher and astrologer Pietro d’Abano also mentioned the 2 string bowed “rubeba” in his Expositio problematum Aristotelis, but he did not mention the rebec.

 The rise of the rebec

-The earliest apparent European rebec iconography, as recognised by modern authors, is in the Catalan Psalter, c.
+The earliest identification of European rebec iconography, as recognised by modern authors, is in the Catalan Psalter, c.
 1050 (see images on the right), a few decades before the first appearance of the word rebek in the early 12th century.
-We have the 3 strings and the piriform (pear shape), so this appears at first to show that the rebec had been in existence across western Europe since the 11th century, very near in time to the introduction of the rebab in the west.
-However, great caution is needed.
+We have the 3 strings and the piriform (pear shape), so this appears at first to show that the rebec had been in existence across western Europe since the 11th century.